AllPawsInn/AllPawsInn/README.md

    * Adding 'Town' input field to New Client, and 'Age' to Animal Details and Add Dog pages

    * Making the boarding reservations printable

+   * Adding Alerts/Notifications side screens to the home page (screenshots can be found in the Screenshots/Prototypes folder)

    * Help page should be updated after each resolved issue